-Unless a community bank has an elevated exposure to commercial real estate lending, most are not required to implement stress testing practices to mitigate credit risk exposure.
-In light of current economic factors, stressing your bank’s largest earning asset can be a beneficial credit risk management technique to identify and measure the loss exposure you could experience with potential future distress.
+In light of current economic factors, stressing your bank’s largest earning asset such as your loan portfolio can be a beneficial credit risk management technique to help identify and measure the loss exposure you could experience with potential future downturns and distress.

 Community banks that stress their loan portfolios often blend the transactional and portfolio-level methods.
 This includes dividing the portfolio and pooling together loans with analogous characteristics.
 The individual segments are then stressed using metrics specific to each segment.
 The end product combines the results from each segment to illustrate the aggregated impact to the loan portfolio in a weakening economic environment.